adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 ..  youtube:: jOmmuzMIQ4c
    :width: 100%

+.. admonition:: Disclaimer
+    :class: important

+    The Quickstart PyTorch video uses slightly different Flower commands than this tutorial.
+Please follow the :doc:`Upgrade to Flower Next <how-to-upgrade-to-flower-next>` guide to convert commands shown in the video.

-In this tutorial we will learn how to train a Convolutional Neural Network on CIFAR10 using Flower and PyTorch.
+In this tutorial we will learn how to train a Convolutional Neural Network on CIFAR10 using the Flower framework and PyTorch.

 First of all, it is recommended to create a virtual environment and run everything within a :doc:`virtualenv <contributor-how-to-set-up-a-virtual-env>`.